 A: You are probably going to spend a significant amount of money on your roof, so do your homework!
 Check credentials, ask about insurance coverage, make sure the roofer is certified by the manufacturers they install, get a written estimate and schedule.
 Most important: Ask for references and check them out.
 Call previous customers to ask about their experience with the roofing contractor.
 Most people are happy to truthfully share their knowledge.

-Get a Free Written Estimate for a New Roof in Portland.
+Get a Free Written Estimate for a New Roof.

-Contact us today for more information and a free in-home consultation and written estimate on repairing or replacing your roof in Portland or Beaverton.
+Contact us today for more information and a free in-home consultation and written estimate on repairing or replacing your roof in the western United States.